Light-coder777/Jetpack-Compose-Examplers/README.md

 # Jetpack-Compose-Examplers
-Examples for reference for the Basix of Jetpack Compose This is just for quick reference for the basic functionality for the jetapck compose Only imp .kt files will be the commited.
+Examples for reference for the Basix of Jetpack Compose This is just for quick reference for the basic functionality for the jetpack compose.
+Only imp .kt files will be the commited.